qifeng418/KnowledgeBase/Java/Servlet.md

 ### Q: What is Servlet interface and what’s the use of it?
 Servlet interface is an API for servlets.
 Every Servlet should either implement the servlet interface or extends the class which already implements the interface. **javax.servlet.GenericServlet** and **javax.servlet.http.HttpServlet** are the Servlet classes that implements Servlet interface, hence every servlet should either implement Servlet interface directly or by extending any of these classes.

 ### Q: What is ServletConfig?
-ServletConfig is an object containing some initial parameters or configuration information created by Servlet Container and passed to the servlet during initialization.
+**ServletConfig** is an object containing some initial parameters or configuration information created by Servlet Container and passed to the servlet during initialization.
 ServletConfig is **for a particular servlet**, that means one should store servlet specific information in web.xml and retrieve them using this object.

 ### Q: What is ServletContext?
-ServletContext is the object created by Servlet Container to share initial parameters or configuration information to **the whole application**.
+**ServletContext** is the object created by Servlet Container to share initial parameters or configuration information to **the whole application**.
 All the servlets in the web application can access the ServletContext.
 It has the web-application information & resources which are common and accessible to all the servlets present in the web application.

-### Q: ServletConfig vs ServletContext?
+### Q: ServletConfig vs. ServletContext?
 ServletConfig and ServletContext, both are objects created at the time of servlet initialization and used to provide some initial parameters or configuration information to the servlet.
 But, the difference lies in the fact that information shared by ServletConfig is for a specific servlet, while information shared by ServletContext is available for all servlets in the web application.

 | ServletConfig | ServletContext |